 The MPH in Public Health Administration program is designed for individuals interested in pursuing leadership and administrative positions in public health agencies or programs or in other initiatives focused on population health.
 The curriculum centers on management principles and methods to advance the health of communities.
 Students develop knowledge and skills in public health, management and planning, law and ethics, and financial management.

 Concentration Admission Requirements:

+In addition to the Program Admission requirements, applicants must have the following:

 Undergraduate majors are diverse and include: Life sciences, social sciences, business, or health professions.